Google has a 90-plus percent market share in the world of online search and facilitates over one trillion searches a year.

 The FLoC algorithm is similar to the Netflix algorithm.
 Advertisers will certainly get their target audience to some degree but others in the group may not be as interested in what you are selling.
 Also, Google has not announced what the groups are yet.
 When they do, advertisers’ products may not fit perfectly into one category or another leading to a lot less precision.

 Third-party cookies could also easily be collected, processed, and brokered by just about anyone on the internet.
 There are entire companies that do just this these days.
-Now that Google will take all this in-house, it may mean the end for many of these companies. [bctt tweet="Chrome has about 2/3 of the browser market share and when you add Safari and Firefox which have also stopped third-party cookies, you get to approximately 85% of the world’s browsers no longer allowing these cookies. " username="digitalpart"]
+Now that Google will take all this in-house, it may mean the end for many of these companies.

 The initial reaction to this announcement from Google from internet privacy watchers was to herald it as a major win for individual privacy.
 Technology civil liberties expert Bennet Cyphers told Wired magazine recently that third-party cookies “were the most privacy-invasive technology in the world for a while.”